shayatzvi/AlephBeis/README.md

 # AlephBeis
-*A fun and interactive game to help teach Hebrew!*
+*A fun and interactive game to learn Hebrew!*

 ## How to Play 📖